Tarquinous/GGST_CT/README.md

 Thanks to **Sprint** and **Gelatin** for providing many of the addresses and scripting functionality.

 Additional thanks to **somberness** for camera scripting functionality.

+If you have any questions about the CT, feel free to contact me on Discord _emotarquin_.